-Prior to setting up Braithwaite and Johnson, she worked as a Senor Consultant for four years at The Audience Agency developing and delivering research, consultancy and training for arts, museums, galleries and heritage organisations.
-Major projects included a three year programme of training and support in philanthropic fundraising for 22 museums in Hampshire as part of an HLF Catalyst funded project, delivering data collection and benchmarking training for 50 museums across the South East and working extensively with Cambridge University Museums for 3 years delivering visitor data collection training, benchmarking research and audience data analysis, plus the creation of an HLF audience plan for the Zoology Museum.
-Pamela also led a three year national programme of training courses and advice surgeries in audience research and marketing in partnership with The Arts Marketing Association.
-Most recently she led a national research project into the giving behaviour of members and low level donors to arts, museums, galleries and heritage organisations which has been widely published and disseminated.
+Prior to setting up Braithwaite and Johnson, Pamela was a Senior Consultant at The Audience Agency developing and delivering research, consultancy and training for arts, museums, galleries and heritage organisations for over four years.
+Major projects included a three year programme of training in fundraising for 22 museums in Hampshire, annual survey development and data benchmarking for 50 museums across East Anglia and a three year contract for Cambridge University Museums delivering visitor data collection training and data analysis/benchmarking.
+She also led the creation of an HLF audience engagement plan for the successful £1.8m redevelopment of the Zoology Museum.
+Whilst at The Audience Agency, Pamela managed an England wide programme of training and advice surgeries for organisations in audience research, marketing and fundraising and published new insights into the giving behaviours of members and low level donors to arts, culture and heritage organisations from research which resulted in a widely disseminated report.

 During 2015/16 Pamela supported a number of organisations in their ACE Catalyst Evolve funding applications, of which eight were successful and awarded a combined total of just over £1 million.